New healthcare codes regulate space between treatment chairs

 To learn more, visit www.fgiguidelines.org; check into the state health department guidelines for the state you are working as well as check the CMS.gov website for federal guidelines.

-About the Author: Richard Neuman is an owner's representative and capital project leader who has overseen more than $2 billion in capital programs across commercial real estate, healthcare, utilities, industrial, broadcast, and development projects.
-His work focuses on helping organizations strengthen capital planning, governance, risk management, and portfolio visibility across their capital programs.
+About the Author: Richard Neuman advises organizations on capital planning, project governance, and complex capital programs.
+He has overseen more than $2 billion in capital investments across commercial real estate, healthcare, utilities, industrial, broadcast, and development projects.

 Found this article useful?
 Share it with a colleague.